Des Plaines luxury car delivery driver beaten, cars stolen by group of thieves, police say

 Video captured the entire incident, from initial break-in to quick and violent attack.

-It began when four men, three Black and one white, according to police, broke into the dealership at 1313 Rand Road up the street, stealing some laptops and office supplies, and moving into a huge warehouse.
+It began when four men broke into the dealership at 1313 Rand Road up the street, stealing some laptops and office supplies, and moving into a huge warehouse.
 In the warehouse they try to steal several vehicles, but can't get any of them to work.

 About 20 minutes later, they move on to the service center at 855 Rand Road down the road.
 There, the men see the truck delivery around 1 a.m.
 They violently attack the driver, leaving him badly injured.
 He limps away, eventually pleading for his life, as the thieves steal two BMWs and an Alfa Romero.